Wardroom

 Wardroom of the Royal Navy submarine depot ship HMS Forth (A187), from a series titled 'The Royal Navy during the Second World War'.

-The wardroom is the mess cabin or compartment on a warship or other military ship for commissioned naval officers above the rank of midshipman.
-Although the term typically applies to officers in a navy, it is also applicable to marine officers and coast guard officers in those nations that have such service branches.
+The wardroom is the mess cabin or compartment for commissioned naval officers above the rank of midshipman on a warship or other military vessel.
+Although the term typically relates to officers in a navy, it is also applicable to marine officers and coast-guard officers in those countries that have such service branches.
 On larger vessels, such as aircraft carriers of the United States Navy, there may be more than one wardroom.
-It may also be used on stone frigates to refer to similar officer mess facilities at naval, marine, and coast guard installations ashore.
+The designation "wardroom" may also be used on stone frigates to refer to similar officer-mess facilities at naval, marine, and coast-guard installations ashore.

 Terminology

 The term the wardroom is also used (metonymically) to refer to those individuals with the right to occupy that wardroom, meaning 'the officers of the wardroom'.

 Usage

 The wardroom provides a place of rest, relaxation and recreation, as well as being an officers' dining room.
 Usually, a galley or scullery adjoins the wardroom.
 Table service is provided by stewards, who are now known in some services as mess specialists or culinary specialists.

 On warships other than those of the US Navy, there is usually a bar where alcoholic drinks may be purchased.
 Ships may be either 'wet' or 'dry': the former allowing the consumption of alcohol whilst at sea (though may still be prohibited during action stations), and a dry ship allows alcohol to be consumed only when alongside at port, if at all.
 Ships of the United States Navy have not allowed alcohol consumption onboard since 1913 although since 1980, unique exceptional single-day waivers have been granted to vessels deployed in excess of 60 days without a port call.